 From each $100 spent during a trip, only $5 benefits the producer, shows a recent report by the World Tourism Organization.

 This means that there’s a tremendous missed opportunity, even for sustainable travel companies, to support local economies.

-That’s why you have to take the matter in your hands.
+That’s why you have to take the matter into your hands.

-Make sure you chose local companies that make an effort to provide environmentally-conscious activities.
+Make sure you choose local companies that make an effort to provide environmentally-conscious activities.